 Then I tell him about getting depressed about all the deceptions and how it all worked out in the end.
 Then I tell him Cheryl Ann is married.
 He laughs.

 “You boys are something else.
 I knew something was up.
 You boff these girls like it’s nothing.
 I hope you’re more responsible about girls who are also your friends.
 And I don’t just mean using rubbers.
-These are feelings that are important to growing up.
+There are feelings that are important to growing up.
 If you trample them now, it may not turn out so well as adults.
 Easy sex is not good for you.”

 “We’ll try to make it harder next time.”

-We expected more lecture, but Scott cut it off by telling Coach Earl that Cheryl Ann is married to the local sheriff.
+We expected more lecture, but Scott cuts it off by telling Coach Earl that Cheryl Ann is married to the local sheriff.
 He almost splits a gut, which in his case is major.
 He sends us away with a warning that he will know if we get in trouble.
-He’s a good friend, as well as coach.
+He’s a good friend, as well as our coach.

-On Sunday, we ride over to South Beach and wait for the New Yorkers to arrive.
+On Sunday, we ride to South Beach and wait for the New Yorkers to arrive.
 For Scott, it’s another world.
 Most of the permanent residents are Jewish retirees, who go about their lives as if no one else exists.
 They’re not the least self-conscious.
 We sit on our bikes, laughing at the old people, whom we call penguins, due to the way they walk.
 The first person I recognize is Pete.
 He comes running out of the hotel and claps me on the back.
 We hug.
 I introduce him to Scott.
 Pete becomes serious, shakes his hand, and checks him out.